sys-bio/tellurium/docs/antimony.rst

 Change Log
 ----------

+The 2.14.0 release added the ability to encode algebraic rules, and added ways to add annotations and notes to objects and the model.

+The 2.13.4 release changed the default SBML output to L3v2, and added basic unit names as reserved words for better import.

+The 2.13.3 release removed the '@' for parsing events, and fixed '-o' interaction parsing.

+The 2.13.2 release changed some maintenance features.

+The 2.13.1 release added named stoichiometries, the 'rateOf' function, and instituted case senstitivity for predefined elements.

 The 2.12 release added the ability to save extra ‘annotation-like’ elements from the ‘distributions’ SBML package, and fixed numerous bugs in cvterm/SBOterm setting.